 You can purchase a ticket to Morioka at the JR Midori counter at Miyako Station, and then board the 106 Limited Express/Express bus bound for Morioka Station East Exit from bus stop number 6 in front of the Iwate Kenhoku Bus Miyako Station Information Center

-There is also a bus that departs from Funakoshi Station in Yamada Town, but with a JR ticket you can only board from Miyako Station .
-The express train takes about 1 hour 40 minutes to Morioka, but this time I took the express train, which takes about the same time as the JR train (about 2 hours 15 minutes).
+There are also buses that depart from in front of Funakoshi Station in Yamada Town, butyou can only board with a JR ticket from in front of Miyako Station.
+The limited express takes about 1 hour and 40 minutes to Morioka, but this time I took the express train, which takes about the same amount of time as the JR train (about 2 hours and 15 minutes).

 Although it is an intercity bus, it is used like a regular route bus within Miyako City, and has a high passenger load even during the day on weekdays